react-page/react-page/README.md

 ## Quickstart

-Currently the focus is on optimizing the ORY Editor for usage with React.
+Currently the focus is on optimizing ReactPage for usage with React.
 Versions that do not require React in the future may be shipped at some point. **Please check the [ReactJS tutorial](https://ory.gitbooks.io/editor/content/tutorials.html#reactjs-example)!**

 ```
-$ npm install --save ory-editor
+$ npm install --save @react-page/react-page
 ```

-*Note: The `ory-editor` package is a metapackage.
+*Note: The `@react-page/react-page` package is a metapackage.
 It includes the core, the default ui and some officially supported plugins.
 Use this package primarily for convenience.*

 ## Documentation